COVID-19 & Social Security Disability Questions in Michigan

 With COVID-19 that means if you have long-term, major damage to your health after a severe infection, you could qualify for benefits.

-How will the coronavirus affect my continuing disability review (CDR)?
+How will COVID-19 affect my continuing disability review (CDR)?

-One thing Social Security did cease with the spread of the coronavirus was CDRs—in which they check after a period of years whether your health problems are still severe enough that you can’t work and still need benefits.
+When the coronavirus first began spreading across the United States, Social Security stopped conducting CDRs—in which they check after a period of years whether your health problems are still severe enough that you can’t work and still need benefits.

 Can I get Social Security Disability and unemployment?

-In the economic recession caused by the coronavirus pandemic, many people who were suffering through work days with pain and other health problems found themselves unemployed and thinking about applying for disability benefits.
+In the economic recession caused by the COVID-19 pandemic, many people who were suffering through work days with pain and other health problems found themselves unemployed and thinking about applying for disability benefits.

 Getting Social Security Disability and unemployment benefits at the same time is tricky.
 That’s because qualifying for disability means you cannot work, but receiving unemployment means you’re saying that you’re able, ready and willing to work when you find a job.